HiraokaHyperTools/msgreader/README.md

 - https://github.com/FreiraumIO/msgreader
 - https://github.com/ykarpovich/msg.reader

-This repo contains the core of the modified project as npm package.
+This repo contains the code of the modified project.
+And also it is published as a [npm package](https://www.npmjs.com/package/@kenjiuno/msgreader).

 ## How to use